theIvanR/kepler-on-steroids/README.md

   ```

   **WARNING**
   - if you get a pcie error in --protectoff command, this means that your overclock or something else is unstable, meaning DO NOT FLASH!
 Set to lowest clock and try again.
+Otherwise you may not only corrupt the bios rom but also the inforom and you will need to recover it with HPE recovery guide
     ```
     nvidia-smi -i 0 -ac 324,324
     ```